 If you're planning a major home improvement, need to cover college tuition for your child or want to consolidate debt, you might be considering a home equity loan.
-While there are several benefits of a home equity loan, such as a low interest rate and fixed payments over a long period of time, don't forget that you will need to pay closing costs for your loan.
-Before you sign your home equity loan application, you can compare closing costs charged by various lenders.
+While there are several benefits of a home equity loan, such as a low interest rate and fixed payments over a long period of time, don't forget that you will need to pay home equity loan closing costs.
+Before you sign your application, you can compare closing costs charged by various lenders.

 Homeowners can typically borrow up to 85 percent of their home value, including both your first mortgage and your home equity loan.
 In some cases, if you have excellent credit and you own a home in a location where home prices are stable or rising, you might qualify to borrow up to 90 percent of your home value.

 A home equity loan approval is based on your home value and the amount of equity you have, which refers to the current market value of your property minus the amount you owe on your mortgage.
 In addition, your credit qualifications will be reviewed.
 You could pay a higher interest rate if you have a low credit score or your loan could be denied.
 A home equity loan, since it will be repaid after your first mortgage is paid in the event of a foreclosure, is viewed as riskier by lenders and typically has a higher interest rate than first mortgages.

 Pick the Right Loan Product